DAILY LIFE IN PREHISTORIC TIMES

 The Cro-Magnons buried their dead.
-Bodies were sometimes covered in red ochre.
-We don't know why although it has been suggested that the red ochre represented the blood of the living.
+Bodies were sometimes covered in red ocher.
+We don't know why although it has been suggested that the red ocher represented the blood of the living.

 The Cro-Magnons were also an artistic people.
 They made small statuettes from ivory, bone and stone.
 Some of the statuettes are of pregnant women.
 They are sometimes called Venuses.
 We don't know what they were for but they may have been fertility charms.

 We don't know what the cave paintings were for but they may have been for sympathetic magic.
 Primitive peoples often believed that if a model or painting was made of a person or animal and a spell was cast on it that would somehow influence the real thing.
 Perhaps the cave paintings of animals were made so spells could be cast on them to make hunting them easier.

 In 15,000 BC people were still living in caves but they made much more sophisticated tools of bone and stone.
-They also made clothes from animal skins and they made 'jewellery' of animal teeth and shells.
+They also made clothes from animal skins and they made 'jewelry' of animal teeth and shells.
 These early people hunted animals like horse, deer and wild cattle.

 In those days England was covered in tundra but about 8,500 BC the climate grew much warmer.
 Forests spread across England.
 At the same time England was cut off from Europe.

 About 7,500 BC a group of humans lived at Star Carr in Yorkshire.
 They were hunter-gatherers.
 They hunted deer, wild cattle, pigs and elk.
 They also ate birds, fish and shellfish.
 By this time humans had also domesticated dogs.
 They may also have made boats.